binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter7.md

         <existinguser>:100000:65536
         dockremap:165536:65536

     There are rules around providing multiple range segments in the `/etc/subuid`, `/etc/subgid` files, but that is beyond the scope of what I am providing here.
 For those advanced scenario details, check out the [Docker engine reference](https://docs.docker.com/engine/reference/commandline/dockerd/#detailed-information-on-subuidsubgid-ranges).
-The simple scenario is that we use a single contiguous range like you see in the above example, this will cause Docker to map the hosts user and group ids to the container process using as much of the `165536:65536` range as necessary.
-So for example the hosts root user would be mapped to `165536`, the next host user would be mapped to container user `165537`, and so on until the 65536 possible ids are all mapped.
+The simple scenario is that we use a single contiguous range like you see in the above example, this will cause Docker to map the hosts user and group Ids to the container process using as much of the `165536:65536` range as necessary.
+So for example the hosts root user would be mapped to `165536`, the next host user would be mapped to container user `165537`, and so on until the 65536 possible Ids are all mapped.
 Processes run as root inside the container are owned by the subordinate uid outside of the container.

     **Disabling user namespace for specific containers**